tensorush/tensorush.github.io/content/csd.md

 - ## **Artificial Intelligence**

-Apart from becoming a useful tool in any profession, AI has the potential to eliminate all menial work, meaning both unskilled and specialised, largely physical and superficially intellectual.
+Apart from becoming a useful tool in any profession, AI has the potential to eliminate all menial work, both unskilled and specialised, largely physical and superficially intellectual.

 Ultimately, the Artificial General Intelligence (AGI) will be able to simulate entire societies of intelligent agents.

 Presumably, the next step towards achieving AGI could be incentivising agents to approximate each other's behaviour by placing them in realistic environments and providing them with human-aligned goals.
 The really hard part would be figuring out how to evaluate the human-alignedness of any given reward function.
-One way of ensuring the generally good-natured behaviour of agents could be to factor the well-being stats of surrounding agents in the reward function.
+One way of ensuring the generally good-natured behaviour of agents could be to factor the well-being stats of surrounding agents into the reward function.

 - ## **Quantum Computing**